cpuripper/cpuminer-gr-raptoeum-jan-2022-HiveOS_linux_windows/README.md

 UPDATED JAN.10.2022

 - Fixed Overflow issue runs 10% - 12% less energy (your room will feel cooler)
-- New build in Multi tasker (eg.running youtube and other apps with minimal interruptions)
+- New build in Multi tasker can run cpuminer and apps at the same time (eg.running youtube and email apps with minimal interruptions)
-- Slow display
+- Slow display active
 - Major-file-update
 - New extra "extra features" section in config.json
 - *LOW STALE SHARE RATE